Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Discussion

-The requisite theory of mind to account for an LLM's performance includes both the training process and the algorithms used to learn; further, it must include a theory of \textit{what} was learned by the LLM.
-For another human, I can use my own mind to generate predictions of what output will likely be produced in another mind.
-The colors red, white, and blue make me think of America, and that will occur for some other minds as well.
+In conventional systems, users' mental models of systems provide a functional account of how the system produces its output, and that knowledge is used to generate necessary action specifications and evaluate whether the output is `` good enough.''
+In the case of LLMs, novice users likely do not have a system mental model that can sufficiently describe what happens at a process level, or that understanding does not allow the prediction of output from input.
+The requisite mental model to account for an LLM's performance includes both the training process and the algorithms used to learn; further, it must include a theory of \textit{what} was learned by the LLM.
+If we consider LLMs from a purely human-like perspective, as in human-human communication, we require a cognitive understanding of how communication works, including forming assumptions and expectations, norms, shared knowledge, feedback processing, symbolic understanding, perspective taking, reciprocity and feedback processing, etc. For another human, I can use my own mind to generate predictions of what output will likely be produced by another mind using my own mind as a guide; for example, the colors red, white, and blue make me think of America.
 However, no other minds have the equivalent dataset of an LLM.
 Its scope defies the predictions one can generate from the information encoded in one human mind.
-Without a sense of the outcome of that learning process, it is impossible for another mind to predict its output.
-That is why LLMs are exciting as generators different from humans but connected through text descriptions of human experiences.
+Without a sense of the outcome of its learning process, it is impossible for another mind to predict LLM output.
+That is why LLMs are exciting generators different from humans but connected through text descriptions of human experiences.
 It is sufficient to engage in a conversational LLM interaction and feel like talking with another person who has a theory of mind about the individual and associated beliefs, feelings, and goals through the power of intentions.